-Ho-sho means a phoenix is flying through the sky, so I think it is a lucky word.
-It is said that the appearance of a phoenix is a sign of good things happening, so I want to keep our luck in this difficult virus pandemic period.
+Ho-sho means a phoenix flying through the sky, so I think it is a lucky word.
+It is said that the appearance of a phoenix is a sign of good things happening, so I want to keep our luck in this challenging virus pandemic period.
 By the way, I’ve made several ship models in the past, but I’m a beginner.
 I aim to complete it.
 By the way, I haven’t touched a lucky bag at all since then.
 But I sometimes buy Fujimi products separately.
 Photo-etched parts have become expensive recently, which is a disappointment.
-I would like to see a box set of photo-etched parts and the hull again.
+I want to see a box set of photo-etched parts and the hull again.

 I attached the photo-etched parts as much as possible before entering the painting process.
-In addition to handrails and ladders, there are many parts unique to aircraft carriers, so it’s very fun to make them.
+In addition to handrails and ladders, there are many parts unique to aircraft carriers, so it’s fun to make them.

 Wooden decks are painted with wood brown, dark yellow, and tan.
 If I think about it, it was the first time to paint wooden decks among my small number of model ships.
 Battleships made in the past used deck seals.
 I love deck stickers because they are easy and effective.

 The flight deck can be masked easily.
 There were too many structures on the lower deck, so I didn’t feel like masking, so I used a thin airbrush to cover the gray one.
-In the end, I painted the fine parts with a small brush.
+In the end, I painted the delicate parts with a small brush.